NASA-AMMOS/MMGIS/README.md

 To build the Docker image, run:
 `docker build -t <image tag> .`

-To run CAMP in a container, you need to create a directory on the host machine and map this to a directory in the container.
+To run MMGIS in a container, you need to create a directory on the host machine and map this to a directory in the container.
 On the host machine, create a `Missions` directory and copy the contents of `./Missions` to your directory.
 Map this directory to `/usr/src/app/Missions` in the container.
 For example, if the host directory is `/Missions`, launch the container with:

 `docker run -v /Missions:/usr/src/app/Missions <image tag>`

-CAMP can be configured by setting the following environment variables on the container:
+MMGIS can be configured by setting the following environment variables on the container:

 - `DB_HOST`: Database host URL
 - `DB_USER`: Username for database connection.